 The relevant interface for modifying file permissions is as follows:

 # Run Command

-WinSCP has a built-in command run function.
-Although the command function is limited to running non-interactive naming (that is, no feedback and process input are required during command execution), it is simple and practical for beginners.
+WinSCP is a built-in command run function, although the command function is limited to running non-interactive naming (that is, no feedback and process input are required during command execution), but it is simple and practical for beginners.